microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 is converted to a WinRT class using the LottieGen tool.
 The new APIs in this spec include classes created by LottieGen.

+_Spec note: Rather than using LottieGen to create new public APIs, we could ship JSON files and then parse those, and there is a toolkit control that does that.
+But the perf is better to code gen, and the toolkit control requires C#._

 # AnimatedIcon How-To

 _(This is conceptual documentation that will go to a docs.microsoft.com "how to" page)_